deepan10/backstage-plugin-blackduck/README.md

-# blackduck
+# backstage-plugin-blackduck

-Welcome to the blackduck plugin!
+Welcome to the `backstage-plugin-blackduck` plugin!

 ## Getting started